 - Technicians don’t need to be present on-site but can conduct the maintenance activity remotely from anywhere in the world.

-- AR also lets remote engineers superimpose instructions, marking, and diagrams directly on the equipment and the technician’s field of view.
+- AR also lets remote engineers superimpose instructions, markings, and diagrams directly on the equipment and the technician’s field of view.
 Using Smart Glasses, the technicians can efficiently perform the fixes without having to consult instruction manuals.

 4. Designing and Prototyping